-California faces more wind, snow in multistate storm
+Blizzards forecast in California mountains in multiday storm

 This story has been corrected to show the person who died in Portland, Oregon, died of hypothermia, not hyperthermia.

-Taxin reported from Orange County, California, and White reported from Detroit.
-Contributing to this report were Associated Press journalists Julie Walker in New York, Haven Daley in California, Claire Rush in Oregon, Corey Williams in Michigan, Scott Sonner in Nevada, Margaret Stafford in Missouri and Sarah Brumfeld in Washington, along with AP journalists throughout the country.
+Contributing to this report were Associated Press journalists Ken Kusmer in Indianapolis; Julie Walker in New York; Claire Rush in Oregon; and Scott Sonner in Nevada along with AP journalists throughout the country.